MateusJabour/mateusjabour.github.io/_posts/2016-02-05-understading-how-computation-works-1-1.md

 ---
 layout: posts
-title: "Understanding how computation works part 1"
+title: "Understanding how computation works part 1-1"
-summary: "So, on this post, I will try to make you understand more about computer science.
-So, to start the post, I will talk about the meaning of programs."
+summary: "On this post, I will try to make you understand more about computer science.
+So, to start the post, I will talk about the meaning of programs and talk a little bit about Operational Semantics."
-homeImage: "/assets/img/understanding-how-computation-works-1.png"
+homeImage: "/assets/img/understanding-how-computation-works-1-1.png"
 type: post
-permalink: understanding-how-computation-works-1
+permalink: understanding-how-computation-works-1-1
 ---

 <h2 class="post__text-title">{{ page.title }}</h2>

 ![Computation Logo]({{ page.homeImage }})

-So, on this post, I will try to make you understand more about computer science.
-So, to start the post, I will talk about the meaning of programs.
+{{ page.summary }}

 First of all, computer science isn't about programs, it's about ideas, we use programming languages to make those ideas clear in our mind, and the program is the representation of the idea out of our minds.
 In linguistics, semantics is the connection between the word and it meaning, in computer science, there is a field called "formal semantics", that is concerned with finding ways to discover the meaning of programs and using it to discover great things in programming.